oxygenxml/oxygen-git-client-addon/README.md

 ## Switching between local branches

-For swithing between local branches, use the **Change branch** action from the toolbar of the **Git Staging** view and selected the desired branch from the presented combo box.
+For swithing between local branches, use the **Change branch** action from the toolbar of the **Git Staging** view and select the desired branch from the presented combo box.

 ## Working with submodules